Sourish25/MineBucks/README.md

 ---

+### 👨‍🎓 A Note from the Developer

+I am a student developer working with limited resources.
+My dream is to publish apps professionally, and I'm saving up for a **Google Play Console account**.

+* The **Standard Version** includes a "Support Us" button.
+It **never** forces you to watch ads, but watching one voluntarily helps me immensely.
+* The **FOSS Version** has absolutely no ads or tracking.
+If you prefer privacy or use F-Droid, this is for you!

+Whichever version you choose, thank you for using MineBucks! ❤️

+---

 ## 6. License

 This project is open-source under the MIT License.
 Contributions are welcome, especially regarding parsing logic updates if platform DOMs change.